 Keen to start building your investment portfolio with Sharesies?
 Sign up with this link, and you’ll get a bonus $5 in your account to invest!

-Sharesies makes money by charging you brokerage fees each time you buy or sell an investment:
+Sharesies makes money by charging you transaction fees each time you buy or sell an investment.
+The ordinary transaction fee is 1.9%, and is capped at the following amounts:

 Sharesies doesn’t charge brokerage fees on their managed fund offerings (though fund managers may charge a spread when you buy or sell their funds).
 Instead Sharesies makes money from these funds by receiving a commission from the fund manager whenever someone invests in these funds.